 ~ Daughter Virginia Elaine (Sands) Rederick Lemmon ~

 For a third time, Virginia married, this time to Marvin Lemmon ( ? - ? ).
+Their nuptials were held on Sept.
+3, 1971.
 That marriage ended in divorce after a few months.

 ~ Daughter Doris Lucille (Sands) Hawker ~

-They had one daughter of their own, Lisa Janoske.
+Doris and Jack went on to bear one daughter of their own, Lisa Lynn Lizzie-Ann Janoske.

-Heartache shook this family on March 21, 1990 when son Michael died in Fairmont, WV at the age of 36.
+Heartache shook this family on March 21, 1990 when son Michael died in Fairmont, Marion County, WV at the age of 36.

-In October 2009, Doris' daughter Lisa Janoske and granddaughter Jena Janoske joined 155 other participants in a performance of Michael Jackson's Thriller dance as a fundraiser for House of Hope in Garrett County, MD.
+Daughter Lisa Lynn Lizzie-Ann Hawker (1967-living) was born in 1967.
+She is a member of the West Virginia Country Music Hall of Fame in Fairmont, WV.
+She started singing at the age of three and has been going strong for four decades.
+Her early teachers were known to say, "Give her a stage, and she'll perform on it."
+On Aug.
+24, 1991, she wed William Edwin "Bill" Janoske (1952-living).
+The nuptials were held in Morgantown.
+William brought a stepson to the union, Michael Gibson.
+The pair has resided in Oakland, Garrett County, MD and borne two children of their own, Jena Janoske and Jack Janoske.
+In October 2009, Lisa and Jena Janoske joined 155 other participants in a performance of Michael Jackson's Thriller dance as a fundraiser for House of Hope in Garrett County, MD.
 In the process, they not only raised more than $30,000 but also coordinated their dance with 300 cities in 32 countries around the world to establish a record in the Guinness Book of World Records.

 Click to read a memoir of Alma Sands' parents, Joseph and Sadie (Harbaugh) Ream.
 Click to read Doris Hawker's special memoir about "Unusual Experiences in Life."
 Click to visit her website featuring homemade quilts.
 Click to visit the website of her daughter and son in law, Lisa and Bill Janoske, country musicians performing in Maryland and West Virginia.